python/typing/docs/spec/overload.rst

 - If two or more candidate overloads remain, proceed to step 5.

-Step 5: If the type of one or more arguments evaluates to a type that includes a :term:`gradual form` (e.g. ``list[Any]`` or ``str | Any``), determine whether some theoretical :term:`materialization <materialize>` of these gradual types could be used to disambiguate between two or more of the remaining overloads.

-- If none of the arguments evaluate to a gradual type, proceed to step 6.
-- If one or more arguments evaluate to a gradual type but no possible materializations of these types would disambiguate between the remaining overloads, proceed to step 6.
-- If possible materializations of these types would disambiguate between two or more of the remaining overloads and this subset of overloads have consistent return types, proceed to step 6.
-If the return types include type variables, constraint solving should be applied here before testing for consistency.
+Step 5: For each argument, determine whether all possible :term:`materializations <materialize>` of the argument's type are assignable to the corresponding parameter type for each of the remaining overloads.
+If so, eliminate all of the subsequent remaining overloads.

+For example, if the argument type is ``list[Any]`` and there are three remaining overloads with corresponding parameter types of ``list[int]``, ``list[Any]`` and ``Any``.
+We can eliminate the third of the remaining overloads because all manifestations of ``list[Any]`` are assignable to ``list[Any]``, the parameter in the second overload.
+We cannot eliminate the second overload because there are possible manifestations of ``list[Any]`` (for example, ``list[str]``) that are not assignable to ``list[int]``.

+Once this filtering process is applied for all arguments, examine the return types of the remaining overloads.
+If these return types include type variables, they should be replaced with their solved types.
+If the resulting return types for all remaining overloads are :term:<equivalent>, proceed to step 6.

-- If none of the above conditions are met, the presence of gradual types leads to an ambiguous overload selection.
-Assume a return type of ``Any`` and stop.
-This preserves the "gradual guarantee".
+If the return types are not equivalent, overload matching is ambiguous.
+In this case, assume a return type of ``Any`` and stop.

-[Eric's note for reviewers: I'm struggling to come up with an understandable and unambiguous way to describe this step.
-Suggestions are welcome.]

-[Eric's note for reviewers: Pyright currently does not use return type consistency in the above check.
-Instead, it looks for non-overlapping return types.
-If return types are overlapping (that is, one is a consistent subtype of another), it uses the wider return type.
-Only if there is no consistency relationship between return types does it consider it an "ambiguous" situation and turns it into an Any.
-This produces better results for users of language servers, but it doesn't strictly preserve the gradual guarantee.
-I'm willing to abandon this in favor of a strict consistency check.]

 Step 6: Choose the first remaining candidate overload as the winning match.
 Evaluate it as if it were a non-overloaded function call and stop.

 Example 1::